-A derivation of the card game Basset, Faro originated in France in the late 17th century.
+Faro is a gambling card game that was a derivation of a card game called Basset.
+Faro originated in France in the late 17th century.
 First known as Pharaon, it became extremely popular in Europe in the 18th century.
 With its name shortened to Pharo or Faro, it soon spread to America and became the favored game during the California Gold Rush.
 The game then spread into gambling halls all over the American Frontier, with such illustrious names as Doc Holliday and Wyatt Earp, often performing the task of a Faro Dealer.

 Though the rules are similar to Mini-Baccarat, Faro is played with only one deck of cards and allows for any number of players, referred to as “punters.”
 The Faro dealer was called the “banker.”

 The Faro layout consists of a board where one card of each denomination is displayed at the top of the table, usually in the suit of spades.
-As the game commenced, each player would lay his stake on one of the 13 cards, or could place multiple bets on different cards.
+As the game commenced, each player would lay their stake on one of the 13 cards or place multiple bets on different cards.
 There was also a “high card” box at the top of the layout, which players could bet on.

 A popular phrase that was often associated with Faro was “Bucking the Tiger,” which is thought to have come from early card backs that featured a drawing of a Bengal Tiger.
-Another phrase that referred to playing Faro, was “twisting the tiger’s tail.”
-Places that sported a number of gambling halls, including alleys, streets and districts, were often called “tiger town” or “tiger alley.”
+Another phrase that referred to playing Faro was “twisting the tiger’s tail.”
+Places that sported several gambling halls, including alleys, streets, and districts, were often called “tiger town” or “tiger alley.”

 Today, the vast majority of young American gamblers have never even heard of Faro.

 “A dollar picked up in the road is more satisfaction to you than the ninety-and-nine which you had to work for, and money won at faro or in stock snuggles into your heart in the same way.”

 — Mark Twain in 1892